LPWAN – What does low-power really mean for IoT devices?

 Thingstream offers the perfect solution for business cases where guaranteed ubiquity is important.
 Thingstream leverages cellular infrastructure to deliver low-power connectivity for guaranteed coverage applications, domestically and internationally.
 Thingstream enables a business to have peace of mind that their devices will simply just connect wherever GSM cellular coverage is available.

 As the only provider of truly global, low power IoT connectivity, Thingstream’s platform enables devices to simply connect to the strongest GSM network available, almost anywhere in the world and communicate using IoT Messaging – a unique combination of MQTT and USSD messaging protocols.
-Thingstream enables IoT connectivity in over 190 countries across 600+ networks.
+Thingstream enables global IoT connectivity – over 190 countries across 600+ networks.

 This methodology not only takes the hassle out of connectivity but also brings benefits in terms of cybersecurity.
 Thingstream doesn’t use the internet, so no IP = no cyber risk.